membrane-systems/PCAlipids/tutorial/tutorial.md

 #### Step3: Comparing timescales

 To compare the timescales we will use procedures *autot* and *ksst* like we did in the first part of the tutorial.
+You may specify name of output files for different trajectories (e.g. *acor1.xvg*, *acor2.xvg*, *kss1.xvg*, *kss2.xvg*).
 To plot the characteristic timescales for different simulations at the same plot use

-    $ pcalipids tsCmpFig -file1 proj1_autocorr_relaxtime_vs_PC_proj1.xvg -file2 proj2_autocorr_relaxtime_vs_PC_proj1.xvg -type auto -t t2
+    $ pcalipids tsCmpFig -file1 acor1_relaxtime_vs_pc.xvg -file2 acor2_relaxtime_vs_pc.xvg -type auto -t t2

-    $ pcalipids tsCmpFig -file1 proj1_KSS_relaxation_time_vs_PC.xvg -file2 proj2_KSS_relaxation_time_vs_PC.xvg -type kss -t t2
+    $ pcalipids tsCmpFig -file1 kss1_relaxation_time_vs_pc.xvg -file2 kss2_relaxation_time_vs_pc.xvg -type kss -t t2

 You should get the figures similar to what you see below: